elenanekrash/js-ts-webdev-tasks/README.md

 - Use HTML5
 - Download assets from Figma, put inside `assets` folder and use in the project
   - if there is no any asset (like arabic fonts), replace with any font close to the missing one (https://fonts.google.com/) (there are filters for `Arabic` language fonts)
+- All CSS code for each component should be placed into and imported from a separate CSS file

 ### Hero section - 2 point